bonzid/bonzid/README.md

 ###

-I'm pursuing a Master's degree in Computational Linguistics (NLP and Data Science).
-This GitHub features a mix of projects from my academic journey and personal explorations.
-You'll find some **Python** scripts, **PHP** applications and **web development** projects.
+I'm a PhD student in Computer Science at Université de Lorraine (France).
+My research focuses on Natural Language Processing (NLP), with a particular interest in LLMs for healthcare and social conversational systems.
-I'm always open to new opportunities and collaborations.
-Feel free to reach out!:)
+On this GitHub, you’ll find a mix of projects from my academic work and personal explorations, including Python scripts, NLP pipelines, and web applications.
+I'm always open to new opportunities and collaborations, feel free to reach out! :)

 <div align="center">